AstroBookings/.github/profile/3-implementation/5_0-system.schema.md

   validator: {
     $jsonSchema: {
       bsonType: "object",
-      required: ["entityType", "entityId", "action", "timestamp", "details"],
+      required: ["level", "message", "timestamp"],
       properties: {
         entityType: {
           bsonType: "string",
-          description: "must be a string and is required", },
+          description: "must be a string",
+        },
         entity_id: {
           bsonType: "int",
+          description: "must be an integer",
+        },
+        user_id: {
+          bsonType: "int",
+          description: "must be an integer",
+        },
+        level: {
+          enum: ["info", "warning", "error"],
-          description: "must be an integer and is required", },
+          description: "must be one of the enum values and is required", },
-        action: {
+        message: {
           bsonType: "string",
-          description: "must be a string and is required", },
+          description: "must be a string ",
+        },
         timestamp: {
           bsonType: "date",
           description: "must be a date and is required", },
-        details: {
+        data: {
           bsonType: "string",
-          description: "must be a string and is required", },
+          description: "must be a string",
+        },
       },
     },